lovettchris/lovettchris.github.io/docs/posts/ada/index.md

-The whole thing is powered through 2 [Kasa HS105 switches](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-wifi-plug-mini) so the Server can even put Ada to sleep every night.
+The whole thing is powered through 2 [Kasa HS105 switches](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-wifi-plug-mini) so the Server can put Ada to sleep every night.
 These switches connect to a little [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) that is running a private wifi network just for them and the pi zero communicates with the server.